 Glow plugs heat the combustion chamber to aid in quick starting.
-The glow plugs are energized when the microprocessor initiates unit start-up.
+The glow plugs are energized when the Preheat-Start switch is pressed to the PREHEAT or START position or the microprocessor initiates unit start-up.
 A defective glow plug (burned out) can be detected by placing an external ammeter in series with the plugs.
 Normal current draw is approximately 21 to 25 amps when preheating.
 A current draw of 21 to 25 amps means all three glow plugs are working.
-If the current draw is less than 21 amps on Preheat, at least one glow plug is bad.
+If the current draw is less than 21 amps on PREHEAT, at least one glow plug is bad.

 To isolate an open circuit glow plug, remove the jumper bar and test each glow plug individually with an ohmmeter or a jumper wire and ammeter.
 Each glow plug should have a resistance of approximately 1.5 ohms or a current draw of about 8 amps.